 Translation By Volume: Phryne's father has apparently subscribed to the view that all foreigners only pretend to speak their native languages, and will understand English if it's shouted loudly enough.
-It hasn't worked out very well for them.
+It hasn't worked out very well for him.

 True Companions: The soldiers in Murder In Montparnasse.
 They are not happy when two of them are murdered.

 Where Everybody Knows Your Flame: A very low-key (but no less awesome) example: the Blue Cat Club is an impeccably-run gentleman's/gay club (it's got two circles: the outer circle are men who just like to hang out with other guys in a place that doesn't require impeccable manners, and the inner circle is a group of gay men who like to hang out, be themselves and eat amazing French food) that sounds like a cross between the Windsor Hotel and a museum.

 World War I: Phryne joined an all-women ambulance brigade in France during the last year of the war, and was decorated for courage.